 After a few weeks of forcing myself to go to class, there came a day when the instructor said it was time to cool down, and I remember thinking, “Already?”

 Surprisingly, I had been able to keep up with the others.
 That afternoon I felt good!
 I ran my errands, took the kids to the park, cooked dinner, and did a load of laundry, and I wasn’t exhausted.
 It was working!!!

-I tell this story, because the exact same progression applies to getting our homes in shape.
+I tell this story, because the exact same progression applies to getting our houses in shape.

-When we have too much stuff, and when it is not organized in an intentional way, our house feels heavy and awkward.
+When there is too much stuff, and it is not organized in an intentional way, and especially when we do not have consistent routines, our house feels heavy and awkward.

-We know in our heads that decluttering, downsizing, reorganizing, and training our habits will make everything easier.
+We know logically that decluttering, downsizing, reorganizing, and training our habits will make everything easier.
 We believe other women who say that the work is worth the effort.
-But we also know that getting started is going to be tough.
+But we also know that getting started is going to be tough!

-The first night you stay on your feet an extra 15 minutes after you put the kids to bed, to clear the kitchen counters and do the dishes, it’s not going to be fun.
+The first night you stay on your feet an extra 15 minutes to clear the kitchen counters and do the dishes, it’s not going to be fun.
 You will have to force yourself not to flop on the couch.

 But the next morning, you experience the joy of waking up to a clean kitchen.
-You’ll have your coffee in hand before the kids come downstairs, which makes breakfast easier and faster, which makes it easier to get out the door on time, and you’ll say to yourself, “It’s working!”
+You’ll have your coffee in hand before the kids come running.
+Breakfast faster, making it easier to get out the door on time.
+You’ll say to yourself, “It’s working!”

 The first time you sit with your children to sift through their toys, you will have to summon a whole lot of patience and persistence.
 But, oh my goodness, the relief when your kids are finally capable of cleaning up the play room!